Shane7717/E-Commerce-Information-System/README.md

-# E-commerce Information System
+# :small_orange_diamond: E-commerce Information System :snowman:

-* Used Python Streamlit and Psycopg2.
+## Introduction

+This is an E-Commerce Information System that allows the system managers or analysts to interact with our database, query different tables, and obtain meaningful insights based on the information in our database.